• Facebook

 Did you make this paper plane drink?

-If you loved this paper airplane cocktail recipe, I would appreciate it if you gave it a starred review!
+If you loved this paper airplane drink recipe, I would appreciate it if you gave it a starred review!
 Also, be sure to snap a picture of your finished dish and share it with me on Instagram using the hashtag #platingsandpairings and tagging me @platingsandpairings.

 For more great Platings and Pairings recipes, be sure to follow me on Instagram, TikTok, Pinterest and Facebook.